5 min read

 – Philips Future Health Index 2022 Report

 The current – and significant – strain on hospital finances is not likely to lessen in the foreseeable future.
-Doing the same thing next year will not be enough to lead your team out of potential disaster.
+Doing the same thing year after year will not be enough to lead your team out of potential disaster.
 You’ll need innovation, strong teams, and fast action.
 But the payoff is huge.
 Not only can you emerge from the coming tough economic times in a good place, you’re likely to come out ahead of many competitors who were less committed to the future of their communities and teams.
 To your success!